 Purulent conjunctivitis in newborns.
 Conjunctivitis in newborns: symptoms, causes, types and treatment.
-Common symptoms common to all conjunctivitis
+General symptoms characteristic of all conjunctivitis

-The symptoms of conjunctivitis in infants appear as early as 2-3 days after the infection.
-If the cause of the disease is an allergy, signs of a pathological process can be seen immediately after contact with the allergen.
-And any little thing can provoke a sharp reaction of the baby's body: dust, dry air, skin care products, etc.
+Symptoms of conjunctivitis in infants appear already 2–3 days after the infection begins.
+If the cause of the disease is an allergy, signs of the pathological process can be noticed immediately after contact with the allergen.
+And any little thing can provoke a sharp reaction in a baby’s body: dust, dry air, skin care products, etc.

-Common symptoms of conjunctivitis in newborns can manifest as follows:
+General symptoms of conjunctivitis in newborns may appear as follows:

 • the occurrence of intense lacrimation;